MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Experiments

 \subsection{Long-context Downstream Tasks}

 \paragraph{Benchmark and Metrics}

-We use the following benchmarks and metrics to evaluate the effectiveness of \method{}: 1) \textbf{RULER}~\cite{hsieh2024ruler}, a comprehensive benchmark comprising 13 tasks across 4 categories, including retrieval, multi-hop reasoning, information aggregation, and question answering.
-2) \textbf{Needle In A Haystack (NIAH)} \cite{kamradt2023needle} assesses LLMs' performance to retrieve key information placed at various positions in a long context.
+To further validate that training with \method{} causes minimal loss to the trained model, we adopt the following benchmarks and metrics to evaluate the effectiveness of \method{}: 1) \textbf{RULER}~\cite{hsieh2024ruler}, a comprehensive benchmark comprising 13 tasks across 4 categories, including retrieval, multi-hop reasoning, information aggregation, and question answering.
+2) \textbf{Needle In A Haystack (NIAH)} \cite{kamradt2023needle} assesses LLMs' ability to retrieve key information placed at various positions in a long context.
 3) \textbf{PG19} \cite{rae2019pg19}, a long-form language modeling benchmark with sequences up to 300K tokens.
 We report perplexity to measure language modeling performance.
 4) \textbf{InfiniteBench}~\cite{zhang2024InfiniteBench} is a comprehensive benchmark for long-context language processing, including question answering, code debugging, summarization etc., with average context length of 214K tokens.